Elvis Merzļikins: Columbus Blue Jackets

-On 23 April 2020, the Blue Jackets signed Merzļikins to a two-year contract extension.
+In the following offseason on 23 April 2020, the Blue Jackets signed Merzļikins to a two-year contract extension.
+In the COVID-19 pandemic-shortened season of 2020–21, Merzļikins played well with a 2.77 goals against average and a save percentage of .916, but the Blue Jackets could not score and the team missed the playoffs.

-On 21 September 2021, Merzļikins signed a five-year, $27 million contract extension with the Blue Jackets.
+During the offseason, while attending a 4 July 2021 party, an errant firework killed fellow Blue Jackets goalie, and Merzļikins' friend, Matīss Kivlenieks, a party that Merzļikins and his wife were also attending.
+Merzļikins stated that Kivlenieks had saved the lives of his wife and unborn son at the time.
+Later that summer, on 21 September 2021, Merzļikins signed a five-year, $27 million contract extension with the Blue Jackets.
+During the following 2021–22 season he struggled; he won more games than he lost, but his individual stats ballooned, with a goals against average of 3.22 save percentage of .907.
+The Blue Jackets missed the playoffs again.

+In 2022–23 season, Merzļikins missed time with various injuries playing in only 30 games.
+His statistics continued to decline, with a goals against average of 3.57 and a save percentage of .876.
+The Blue Jackets again missed the playoffs, with goaltending now considered an issue for the team.
+During the following offseason, the Blue Jackets terminated the contract of goalie coach Manny Legace and brought in a new coach, Niklas Bäckström, and tasked the new coach with getting Merzļikins back to the player he was in his first two seasons.

 International play

 Merzļikins participated in the 2012 World Junior Ice Hockey Championships and 2013 World Junior Ice Hockey Championships as a member of the Latvia men's national junior ice hockey team.
 He was selected to the national team for the 2016 World Championship, and made his debut in the opening game against Sweden in a 2–1 overtime loss.
 Merzļikins also played in the 2017 World Championship and in the 2018 World Championship.
 In the 2018 tournament, he posted a 1.50 goals against average and .940 save percentage in six contests.

 Personal life

 Merzļikins was born in Riga, Latvia.
 Merzļikins was named after Elvis Presley, of whom his father was a fan.
 Merzļikins speaks Latvian, English, Russian and Italian.
-Merzļikins and his wife have one son.
-Their son is named after former teammate Matīss Kivlenieks, who died in a fireworks accident on 4 July 2021, protecting Merzļikins and his family.
+Merzļikins and his wife have two sons.
+Their first son, born August 2021, is named after former teammate and countryman Matīss Kivlenieks, who died in a fireworks accident on 4 July 2021, protecting Merzļikins and his family.
+Their second son, born in March 2025, is named after late teammate Johnny Gaudreau, who, along with his younger brother, Matthew Gaudreau, was killed by an alleged drunk driver while riding their bicycles in August 2024.